 Two women on either side of the world live almost parallel lives.
-Both artists with a preference for seclusion, Harriet in the Dandenong Ranges paints abstract scenes of Wessex and Judith in Dartmoor paints and yearns for the Australian landscape she has never seen.
+Both artists with a preference for seclusion, Harriet in the Dandenong Ranges paints abstract scenes of Wessex and Judith in Dartmoor paints and yearns for the Australian landscapes she has never seen.
 Both have daughters, returned home.
 Both are not sure what to do with their difficult and slightly broken daughters.

 A Perfect Square is Isobel Blackthorn’s third novel.
 The layers within this book stem from her interest in the Western esotericism and conspiracy theories.
 It is one of those books you read the first time for the story, and then go back to for the second layer, the glittering bits that lift the story.